UNStats/website/src/pages/writing.md

 - jobtitle, organization, and optionally link to your organization;
 - high resolution profile photo (JPG or PNG formats).

-Similar to blog posts, the first paragraph of your profile is used for SEO and you have the option to provide a differen text for SEO.
+Similar to blog posts, the first paragraph of your profile is used for SEO and you have the option to provide an alternative text for SEO.

 ## Editorial guide

-The United Nations World Data Forum website follows the [United Nations Editorial Manual](http://www.dgacm.org/editorialmanual/).
-This guide summarizes what you need to know when writing for the United Nations World Data Forum website.
+The United Nations World Data Forum website follows the [OCHA Editorial Style Guide, third edition](https://www.unocha.org/publication/ocha-editorial-style-guide-third-edition).
+The OCHA Editorial Style Guide is a digest of the [United Nations Editorial Manual](http://www.dgacm.org/editorialmanual/) and empowers users to write better content.
+The following sections complement the OCHA Editorial Style Guide for the context of the United Nations World Data Forum.

-### Spelling

-Spelling follows the [Concise Oxford English Dictionary](https://global.oup.com/academic/product/concise-oxford-english-dictionary-9780199601080?cc=us&lang=en&), twelfth edition.
-In other words, use British English.
-There sre some notable exceptions, e.g., the United Nations writes _organization_ instead of _organisation_ and _specialize_ instead of _specialise_.
-You can lookup the spelling of commonly used words [here](http://www.dgacm.org/editorialmanual/ed-guidelines/style/spelling.htm).
+### Captialization (amendment of section 6)

+big data

+development agenda

+geographic information systems

+National Statistical Offices

+national statistical systems

+official statistics

+Sustainable Development Goals

+Sustainable Development Goal 13 (or Goal 13)

+voluntary national reviews

-### Acronyms
+### Acronyms (amendment of section 8)

-Use acronyms sparingly.
-Do not assume that all users are familiar with acronyms used by the data and statistical communities.
-These simple rules help make your writing easier to read and understand:

-- Do not use acronyms in headings.
-- Do not introduce an acronym when it occurs only once.
-- Spell out an acronym when used for the first time outside a heading and put the acronym in brackets, e.g., write _geographic information system (GIS)_ on first use and _GIS_ subsequently.
-- Establihsed acronyms can be used in headings and do not have to be spelled out.

-#### Established acronyms

-Here is a list of example of established acronyms:
+The list in section 8 of the OCHA Editorial Style Guilde is OCHA specific.
+For the United Nations World Data Forum website, you can use the following acronyms:

 - Specialized agencies of the United Nations system (such as UNDP, UNICEF, etc.),
 - DESA,
 - NGO/NGOs,
 - IT (not ICT).

-#### Academic titles

-Use BA, BSc (not BS), MA, MSc (not MS to be consistent with BSc), and PhD.
-If you want to specify the field write, e.g., _BSc in sociology_.
-The field is not capitalized.

-#### Exceptions

-- Never write UN, always write United Nations.
-- SDGs/SDG and NSOs/NSO are not considered established acronyms.
-They need to be spelled out in headings and on first occurence outside headings.
+All other acronyms need to be spelled out in headings and on first occurence outside headings.
+This includes SDGs and NSOs.

-### Captialization

-In headings, capitalize the first word only.
-The only exception to this rule are terms that should always be capitalized, such as _Sustainable Development Goals_.

-Any other capitalizations should be used sparingly.
-Certain terms are capitalized when used in a specialized or restricted sense, the purpose of the capital being to point to the specialized or restricted sense.

-#### Examples

-- _Sustainable Development Goals_, _Sustainable Development Goal 13_ (or _Goal 13_) are always capitalized.
-- _National Statistical Offices_, but _national statistical systems_ and _official statistics_.
-- The following terms are never capitalized _big data_, _geographic information systems_, _voluntary national reviews_, and _development agenda_.

-You can find more examples [here](http://www.dgacm.org/editorialmanual/ed-guidelines/style/capitalization.htm).

 ### Special entities

+Always write _United Nations_.
+Never write _UN_.

 Always write _United Nations World Data Forum_.
 Do not use